GeoNode/geonode/docs/usage/managing_maps/create_map.rst

     *The Create Map Menu*

-| To add layers to the map click on the *layers* icon on the left and the *Add layer*
+| To add layers to the map click on the *layers* icon on the left and the :guilabel:`Add layer` button

 .. figure:: img/maps_layers_button.png
     :align: center